khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 title: Settings API Keys
 sidebar_position: 3
 description: API (Application Programming Interface) keys are access credentials for accessing data from a particular source.
 They are a string of random characters assigned, by the data provider, to an individual account.
 Most vendors offer a free tier requiring only a valid email address.
 Each key is entered into the Terminal from the `/keys` menu, using the syntax described below.
 The `--help` dialogue for each source will also display the expected inputs.
-keywords: [api, keys, api keys, data provider, data, free, alpha vantage, fred, iex, twitter, degiro, binance, coinglass, polygon, intrinio, openbb terminal]
+keywords: [api, keys, api keys, data provider, data, free, alpha vantage, fred, iex, twitter, degiro, binance, coinglass, polygon, intrinio, Finance Analysis]
 ---
 ## The Keys Menu